Mathieu-Desrochers/Schemings/documentation/units/jobs-queue.md

 Starts a jobs queue.
 This is a blocking call.

-The queue acts as a well known point for jobs management.
+The queue acts as a well-known point for jobs management.
 It accepts jobs from connected clients, and it distributes
 them fairly to the connected workers.